cloudscribe/sample-idserver/README.md

 ##### Tenant1SpaVueJs http://localhost:5900/

 This client uses [VueJs](https://vuejs.org/) for the UI and authenticates against the root tenant of the OPServer, so you can use the Tenant1 test users.
 It calls an api in the Tenant1Api project, so to try this project you need to run OPServer, Tenant1Api, and Tenant1SpaVueJs projects.
+Thanks to Paul Van Bladel for contributing this sample client.

 ##### Tenant1Api